Liu, K.J. Ray

 Dr. Liu is the recipient of numerous honors and awards including IEEE Signal Processing Society 2014 Society Award for "influential technical contributions and profound leadership impact"; IEEE Signal Processing Society 2009 Technical Achievement Award for "for pioneering and outstanding contributions for the advances of signal processing in multimedia forensics, security, and wireless communications"; 1994 National Science Foundation Young Investigator Award; best paper awards from IEEE Signal Processing Society, Communications Society, Vehicular Technology Society, and EURASIP; IEEE Signal Processing Society Distinguished Lecturer; and EURASIP Meritorious Service Award.
 Recognized by Thomson Reuters as an ISI Highly Cited Researcher, Dr. Liu is a Fellow of the IEEE and AAAS.
 His research was featured as one of seven technologies that IEEE believes will have the world changing implications on the way humans interact with machines, the world and each other, in honor of IEEE's 125th Anniversary.

-He also received various research and teaching recognitions from the University of Maryland, including Poole and Kent Senior Faculty Teaching Award, Outstanding Faculty Research Award, and Outstanding Service Award, (each with one award per year from the entire college), all from A. James Clark School of Engineering; Invention of the Year Award (three times) from University's Office of Technology Commercialization, as well as the George Corcoran Award for outstanding contributions to electrical engineering education from Electrical and Computer Engineering Department, and the Outstanding Systems Engineering Faculty Award in recognition of outstanding contributions in interdisciplinary research from Institute for Systems Research.
+He also received various research and teaching recognitions from the University of Maryland, including being named a Distinguished University Professor, the Poole and Kent Senior Faculty Teaching Award, Outstanding Faculty Research Award, and Outstanding Service Award, (each with one award per year from the entire college), all from A. James Clark School of Engineering; Invention of the Year Award (three times) from University's Office of Technology Commercialization, as well as the George Corcoran Award for outstanding contributions to electrical engineering education from Electrical and Computer Engineering Department, and the Outstanding Systems Engineering Faculty Award in recognition of outstanding contributions in interdisciplinary research from Institute for Systems Research.

 Dr. Liu is a member of IEEE Fellow Committee.
 He was the prime architect and proposer of IEEE Trans. on Information Forensics and Security, IEEE Journal on Selected Topics of Signal Processing, and IEEE Trans. on Multimedia.
 He also initiated the creation of IEEE Trans. on Computational Imaging and IEEE Trans. on Signal and Information Processing over Networks.
 He has served as the General Chair of 2007 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), Hawaii; a Co-General Chair of the First APSIPA Annual Summit and Conference (ASC) in Sapporo, 2009; the Chair of Multimedia Signal Processing Technical Committee; Technical Program Chair of 2003 IEEE International Conference on Multimedia and Expo.
 He has delivered keynotes/plenaries in various international conferences and workshops and distinguished lectures in many universities/institutes worldwide.
 He has been consultants to industry and also has served occasionally as expert consultant/witness for legal proceedings.
 In addition, Dr. Liu also served in the review panels of centers of excellence from various nations and agencies such as National Science Foundation and European Research Council, and many countries.